Internectio/Locuscraft/README.md

 # Why Locuscraft?

+Compare the internet with the human brain for a minute.
+Both are vast networks made up of information.
+The internet is actually made up of human brains - a brain of brains?
+Both have memories, opinions, and emotions.
+The human brain is very complex, though, with more than simple memories and emotions.

+Now, when comparing the internet to the human brain, you must consider the *entire* internet, which is global and includes *all* users.
+Humans have this part called the frontal lobe which controls the executive functions of the brain, the part of the brain responsible for planning, decision-making, intellect, behavior, attention, abstract thinking, coordinated movements, and personality.
+The internet's frontal lobe is very small due to the inability to make decisions on a global level, eratic behaviors, self-infliction, a poor attention span, very uncoordinated movements, and multiple personalities.
+The internet does not work as a singular organ, and instead still works at the cellular level where every cell is fighting for its own survival.
+This analogy works for not just the internet, but humanity in general.

-**The internet right now is a brain without a frontal lobe**, the part of the brain responsible for planning, decision-making, intellect, behavior, attention, abstract thinking, coordinated movements, and personality.
-We (the people) are each like a cell in this much larger organ we call the internet.
-Right now, all the cells aren't working for the larger organ, but are instead working for their own cellular needs, which is far more inefficient.
-The internet needs to evolve to a full blown organ that works at a higher-level for every cell that makes up its structure. **The internet (humanity) needs a singular unified thought process, an attention span, a higher level of awareness, and the ability to make decisions (the correct ones) at a global level.**
+When are we going to wake up and realize we don't have to fight for our own survival?
+When are we going to evolve to a full blown organ that works at a higher-level for every cell that makes up its structure. **The internet (humanity) needs a singular unified thought process, an attention span, a higher level of awareness, and the ability to make decisions (the correct ones) at a global level.**

 Locuscraft has the potential to provide this for the internet.

 Why do we need this?
 With the information that whistleblowers have released in the past few years, we have learned that our governments, our coporations, our media all exist, not for their citizens or consumers, but to preserve their own existence, to increase their wealth and their power.
 They have extremely high influence over our purchases, our values, our opinions, and our daily lives.
 Thankfully, a new age of awareness has arisen due to the internet, but this awareness is limited and unrefined.
 We literally have the capability to govern ourselves on a global level with the internet.
 All we must do is create a place on the internet where anyone of any designation, any background, any belief can speak freely; a place that organizes and highlights our most important thoughts and allows us to reflect on them as a globe; a place where change can be outlined, voted on, and coordinated; a place where truth is taught, opinions are praised, and lies are denied; a place that doesn't seek to sell us something, but rather seeks to selflessly improve humanity.

-It *is* possible.
+Let's create this place together.

 #Where the Project is at